seanmcquaid/mcquaid-stacks-cli/turbo-next-ssr/docs/file-structure.md

 ## /routes

 This is where all of your routes will live.
-I am utilizing Remix Flat Routes to guide my directory structure and to allow for easy organization of related pages.

 ## /services